dbos-inc/dbos-docs/docs/python/programming-guide.md

 We add a new function called `sign_guestbook` that sends an HTTP POST request to the guestbook to record a greeting.
 Note the [`@DBOS.step`](../python/tutorials/step-tutorial.md) annotation&mdash;we'll come back to it later, as it's critical for durable execution.

-Stop your app with CTRL+C then restart it with `dbos start`.
+Stop your app with Control + C then restart it with `dbos start`.
 Make a few visits to the greeting URL in your browser (http://localhost:8000/greeting/Mike).
 With every new visit, the app should now print first that it has recorded your greeting in the guestbook, then that it has recorded your greeting in the database.

 ```
 14:54:13 [    INFO] (dbos:main.py:39) >>> STEP 1: Signed the Guestbook: {"ip_address": "...", "greeted_name": "Mike", "greeted_ts": "2024-08-29T21:54:13.832Z"}